 Our mission is focused on developing vaccines and novel antibiotics to prevent and treat today’s and tomorrow’s infections.

 Members of our scientific team discovered that a certain bacterial strain, Streptococcus mutans, produces MU1140, a molecule belonging to the novel class of antibiotics known as lantibiotics.
 Lantibiotics, such as MU1140, are highly modified peptide antibiotics made by a small group of Gram-positive bacterial species.
-Approximately 60 lantibiotics have been discovered, to date.
+Over 60 lantibiotics have been discovered, to date.
 We believe lantibiotics are generally recognized by the scientific community to be potent antibiotic agents.

 In May of 2020, we acquired Noachis Terra, Inc. and as a result, we are now focused on the development and commercialization of a vaccine product candidate to provide long lasting immunity from the novel Severe Acute Respiratory Syndrome coronavirus (“SARS-CoV-2”), which causes the coronavirus disease 2019.
 We are a party to a worldwide, nonexclusive intellectual property and biological materials license agreement with the National Institute of Allergy and Infectious Diseases, an institute within the NIH, relating to certain research, patent applications and biological materials involving pre-fusion stabilized coronavirus spike proteins and their use in the development and commercialization of a vaccine to provide specific, long-lasting immunity from SARS-CoV-2.